-"Governors have touted this — that education and economic development go hand in hand," Superintendent Bryan Duffie told Arkansas Business last week.
+"Governors have touted this — that education and economic development go hand in hand," Superintendent Bryan Duffie told Arkansas Business.
 Duffie said schools produce the workforce needed to attract new businesses and industry as well as grow existing businesses in a community.
 JNPSD also welcomes industry partnerships for their expertise, because students need the access to become career-ready.

 "It's a symbiotic relationship that, to be successful, both [the community and schools] need to be successful," he said.

 Robert Price, the city's economic development director, agrees.

 "We know that having a good school district is fundamental for having good economic development growth in a community," he said.

 He said the new schools were a catalyst for the program he began leading under former Mayor Gary Fletcher.
 The first step was to organize a group of about a dozen local leaders to complete a SWOT analysis, a strategic planning technique to help identify strengths, weaknesses, opportunities and threats.

 The process took several months and resulted in a master economic development plan containing 13 objectives, Price said.
 The group then became a steering committee to implement the plan.